This article tracks Mahindra & Mahindra Limited or M&M Limited’s automotive sector vehicle sales and farm equipment sector tractor sales.

 There are only 2 categories under the farm equipment segment and they are domestic and export sales.

 Well-known tractor brand names under the domestic category include Mahindra, Swaraj, and Trakstar.

 Additionally, Mahindra ships some of its tractors internationally through brand names such as Mahindra, Mitsubishi, and Erkunt.

 Total Tractor Sales

-On a consolidated basis, Mahindra’s total tractor sales reached more than 380,000 units on a TTM basis as of Q2 FY22, which was 26% higher than the figure reported a year ago.
+On a consolidated basis, Mahindra’s total tractor sales reached more than 391,000 units as of Q3 FY23 on a TTM basis, about 4% higher than the figure reported a year ago.

-Additionally, Mahindra’s tractor sales also have been on a tear, reaching a record high consecutively in 2 quarters in FY22.
+Additionally, Mahindra’s tractor sales also have been on a tear since FY21.

 It looks like the chip shortages and COVID outbreak which has greatly affected the automotive sector have little impact on Mahindra’s farm equipment sector.

-In FY22, Mahindra’s total tractor sales have exceeded that of the pre-COVID periods and even those reported back in FY19.
+In FY23, Mahindra’s total tractor sales exceeded that of the pre-COVID periods and even those reported back in FY19.